Washi1337/AsmResolver/docs/peimage/pe-building.rst

 Using PEFileBuilders
 --------------------

-As a lot of the PE file building process will be similar for many types of PE file layouts (such as the construction of the file and optional headers), AsmResolver comes with a base class called ``PEFileBuilderBase`` that abstracts many of these similarities away.
+As a lot of the PE file-building process will be similar for many types of PE file layouts (such as the construction of the file and optional headers), AsmResolver comes with a base class called ``PEFileBuilderBase`` that abstracts many of these similarities away.
 Rather than defining and building up everything yourself, the ``PEFileBuilderBase`` allows you to override a couple of methods:

 .. code-block:: csharp